cyprienruffino/academic-kickstart/content/home/experience.md

   location = "Orléans, France"
   date_start = "2015-04-01"
   date_end = "2015-07-01"
-  description = """Developped an application for researchers on reversible computation models."""
+  description = """Theoritical works on the SMART (Small Minimal Aperiodic Reversible Turing machine) computation model.
+Development of a cross-platform application for researchers for the visualisation of the SMART machine, with OpenFL."""

 +++